-86% of IT pros say SOC 2 compliance is important.
-But, if you've gone through a SOC 2 audit or you run your compliance program manually, you know it can also be time-consuming, expensive, and frustrating.
+If you’ve gone through a SOC 2 audit or you run your compliance program manually, you know it can be time-consuming, expensive, and frustrating.

-This is why—as SOC 2 compliance becomes required earlier and more often by more industries—fast-growing companies are turning to automation software to help them get (and stay) compliant without all the headaches of doing it manually.
+This is why—as SOC 2 compliance becomes required earlier and more often by many industries—fast-growing companies are turning to compliance automation software to help them get (and stay) compliant without all the headaches of doing it manually.

 SOC 2 automation software helps you stay SOC 2 compliant via 24-7 security control monitoring across your SaaS services.

 A good automation tool should give you control across your security program and instant visibility into your compliance and security posture.
 It should also eliminate the complicated headaches of manual monitoring, evidence collection, and compliance audits—saving your team significant time and money.